na-na-hi/renget/archive/vp-plays.md

 ##Pokemon Ocandia
 !!! danger Status: Dropped (got bored and ran out of spite to bother continuing)
-    Basically a hijacked shill thread for You Just Know: the fangame, that ended up becoming a proper LP, where I play a shitty shilled fangame to prove that it's nowhere near as good as the shill claims it is, so you guys don't have to.
+    Basically a hijacked shill thread for You Just Know: the fangame, that ended up becoming what could count as a proper LP, where I played a shitty shilled fangame to prove that it's nowhere near as good as the shill claims it is, so you guys don't have to.
     Not a LP of one of its sequels, "Pokemon Ocandia: Blood on the Ice", which is a very shittily made visual novel with about fuck-all to do with Pokemon.

 https://arch.b4k.co/vp/thread/53769244/ 1 least obvious shilling attempt